StackAndHeap/flexium-mobile/README.md

 This is very much a work-in-progress so please don't yell at me (yet)

 ##Contents:
-* **DemoAirApp** - A very basic Air app, which we will use to run tests on
+* **example/DemoAirApp** - A very basic Air app, which we will use to run tests on
-* **DemoAirAppTestsuite** - An example of a testsuite (written in Java), which tests the DemoAirApp
+* **example/DemoAirAppTestsuite** - An example of a testsuite (written in Java), which tests the DemoAirApp
-* **FlexiumMobileAirLib** - The source for FlexiumMobileAirLib.swc, which we include in the Air app
+* **src/FlexiumMobileAirLib** - The source for FlexiumMobileAirLib.swc, which we include in the Air app
-* **FlexiumMobileJavaLib** - The source for FlexiumMobileJavaLib.jar, which is included in the testsuite
+* **src/FlexiumMobileJavaLib** - The source for FlexiumMobileJavaLib.jar, which is included in the testsuite

 ##
 ##How it works: